RapidsAtHKUST/CommunityDetectionCodes/2014-Heat-Kernel/src_python/ReadMe.md

 > Then, as long as these files are in your directory, our code will run!
 >
 > You need about 4-5GB of space and memory to run this demo.

+##Personalized Page  Rank
+- Code: [ppr.py](main_files/ppr.py), code is refactored by Yulin CHE to make it more easier to understand